AntelopeIO/leap/docs/02_cleos/02_how-to-guides/how-to-create-key-pairs.md

 * Install the currently supported version of `cleos` [[info | Note]]
 | The cleos tool is bundled with the EOSIO software.
 [Installing EOSIO](../../00_install/index.md) will also install the cleos tool.
-* Learn about asymmetric cryptography (public and private keypair) in the context of a EOSIO blockchain.
+* Learn about asymmetric cryptography (public and private keypair) in the context of an EOSIO blockchain.

 ## Command Reference